-- The filing party, (the claimant), usually makes an opening statement first.
-Upon completion of the claimant's opening statement, the respondent is given the same opportunity.
-The claimant usually presents its case first, through the testimony of witnesses and/or the introduction of exhibits.
-The respondent may cross-examine the claimant's witnesses.
-The respondent then presents its case and the claimant is given the same opportunity to cross-examine the respondent's witnesses. - 2.
-Rulings at the Hearing - (a) No new different claim may be submitted without the arbitrators' consent. - (b) When it is clear that evidence or testimony being introduced is irrelevant or repetitive, the arbitrators have the authority to so rule and direct the party to move forward with its case. - (c) Arbitrators must rule on objections as they are made. - 3.
-All documents introduced as exhibits must first be presented to the opposing party for examination before given to the arbitrators.
+1. The filing party, (the Claimant), usually makes an opening statement first.
+Upon completion of the Claimant's opening statement, the Respondent is given the same opportunity.
+The Claimant usually presents its case first, through the testimony of witnesses and/or the introduction of exhibits.
+The Respondent may cross-examine the Claimant's witnesses.
+The Respondent then presents its case and the Claimant is given the same opportunity to cross-examine the Respondent's witnesses.

+- 2. Rulings at the Hearing - (a) No new or different claims may be submitted without the arbitrators' consent. - (b) When it is clear that evidence or testimony being introduced is irrelevant or repetitive, the arbitrators have the authority to so rule and direct the party to move forward with its presentation. - (c) Arbitrators must rule on objections as they are made. - 3.
+All documents introduced as exhibits must first be presented to the opposing party for examination before being given to the arbitrators.
 Each exhibit should be clearly marked to indicate which party submitted the exhibit and to whom each exhibit should be returned. - 4.
-Stenographic records of the proceedings are not mandatory in arbitration.
-Any party, however, may request the presence of a stenographer, the cost of which is borne equally among the parties requesting a transcript. - 5.
-The arbitrators may ask questions to clarify issues in dispute.
-They should, however, be careful not to interrupt the presentation of either side's case in asking such questions.

-- 6. If the arbitrators determine that an on-site inspection is necessary, they will notify the case administrator, who will ensure that all parties are duly notified prior to the inspection. - 7.
+Stenographic records of the proceedings are not required in arbitration.
+Any party may request the presence of a stenographer, the cost of which is borne equally among the parties requesting a transcript. - 5.
+The arbitrators may ask questions to witnesses, counsel and any other individual to clarify issues in dispute.
+They should be careful not to interrupt the presentation of either side's case by asking such questions. - 6.
+If the arbitrators determine that an on-site inspection is necessary, they will notify the AAA case administrator, who will ensure that all parties are duly notified prior to the inspection. - 7.
 Arbitrators are not to suggest specific terms of settlement to the parties.
-Settlement discussions into which parties decide to enter must be beyond the presence of the arbitrators.
+Settlement discussions into which the parties decide to enter must be beyond the presence of the arbitrators.

-CLOSING OF HEARING
+CLOSING of the HEARING